Christoph Mörgeli

 Christoph Mörgeli (/mɒɡɛlj/ born 16 July 1960) is a Swiss medical historian, journalist and former politician.
 He served as a member of the National Council (Switzerland) from 1999 to 2015 for the Swiss People's Party.
 He previously also served as a member of the Cantonal Council of Zürich between 1997 and 1999.
 Mörgeli announced to run for office again in the 2019 Swiss federal election but was not elected again.

 Early life and education

-Mörgeli was born 16 July 1960 in Stäfa, Switzerland, a small municipality on Lake Zürich to Adolf and Marta (née Koller) Mörgeli.
+Mörgeli was born 16 July 1960 in Stäfa, Switzerland, a small municipality on Lake Zürich, the second of three children, to Adolf Mörgeli and Marta Mörgeli (née Koller; 1932–2021).
 He has one brother and a sister.
 His parents were teachers at the local school in Stäfa.
 His nephew, Rafael Mörgeli, is a member of the Social Democratic Party of Switzerland and was elected as a member of the Cantonal Council of Zürich for the Meilen constituency in 2022.

+His paternal family hailed from Schlatt (presently Schlatt bei Winterthur) where they have been settled in the hamlet of Nussberg since 1548.
+They were primarily farmers and tradespeople.

-He attended the Cantonal School of Wetzikon were he graduated with his Matura Typus A in 1979.
+He attended the Cantonal School of Wetzikon where he graduated with his Matura Typus A in 1979.
 Mörgeli then studied history, Political Science and German Literature and Linguistics at University of Zürich graduating in 1985 with a Licentiate (equivalent to a Master's degree).
 In 1986, he completed his Doctorate under professor Peter Stadler, on a thesis about Johannes Hegetschweiler.